Teen Drug Abuse

 Risk Factors of Teen Substance Abuse

-Risk factors for teen substance use include low levels of parental supervision and/or communication, family conflicts, inconsistent or severe parental discipline, and a family history of substance abuse.
+Risk factors for teen substance use include low levels of parental supervision and/or communication, family conflicts, inconsistent or severe parental discipline, and a family history of substance use disorder (SUD).
 Individual risk factors include difficulties handling impulses, emotional instability, thrill-seeking behaviors, and underestimating the consequences of using.
-Risk of substance abuse also increases during times of transition, such as changing schools, moving, or parent divorce.
+Risk of SUD also increases during times of transition, such as changing schools, moving, or parent divorce.
 Societal risk factors for teenagers include peer pressure and the portrayal of teenage drinking in the media, including social media and advertising which promotes drinking behaviors in teenagers.

 - Acting uncharacteristically isolated, withdrawn, angry, or depressed